BOJ keeps policy steady but cuts economic assessment

 As widely expected, the central bank maintained its key policy rate in a range of zero to 0.1 percent by a unanimous vote, and held off on easing monetary policy further.

-“Japan’s economic activity is more or less leveling off,” the BOJ said in a statement announcing its policy decision.
+“Japan’s economic activity is more or less levelling off,” the BOJ said in a statement announcing its policy decision.

 BOJ Governor Masaaki Shirakawa will hold an embargoed news conference later on Friday, with his comments expected to come out some time after 4:15 p.m.
 (0715 GMT).